mmk2410/scorelib/README.md

 ## Installation

+Python 3 is required for using this program.

 To install it clone the repository or download a release form the release page and run (after extracting it):

 ```